Brouste, A., Dutang, C., Hovsepyan, L. and Rohmer, T.

 Clément, E.

-Hellinger and total variation distance in approximating Lévy driven SDEs, Annals of Applied Probability, forthcoming (2023)
+Hellinger distance in approximating Lévy driven SDEs and application to asymptotic equivalence of statistical experiment, Annals of Applied Probability, 33 (3), 2176-2209, 2023.

 Contact Alexandre Brouste Scientific Coordinator alexandre.brouste@univ-lemans.fr